 Our beloved pets are likely to have accidents from time to time.
 Especially if you’re toilet training a puppy or caring for an elderly pet.

-Unfortunately, their little accidents can leave unsightly stains on hardwood flooring.
+Unfortunately, their little accidents can leave unsightly black stains on hardwood flooring.
+Therefore, it’s important to know how to remove urine stains as soon as they appear.

-If pet urine isn’t cleaned up immediately, it will soak into hardwood flooring.
-Once the acidity of pet urine penetrates the wood a black stain will form.
+Moreover, if pet stains are not cleaned up immediately, they will soak into hardwood flooring.
+The acidity of pet urine penetrates the wood, leading to black stains.

-You may also notice warps or splitting of the wood due to the excess liquid.
-Left untreated, the scent of urine will encourage pets to repeat accidents in the same spot.
+In addition, you may also notice warps or splitting of the wood due to the excess liquid.
+If left untreated, the urine scent will encourage pets to repeat accidents in the same spot.

 - hydrogen peroxide